boilerplatedev/typescript-library-starter/readme.md

     - `NPM_TOKEN` - [Generate an access token](https://docs.npmjs.com/creating-and-viewing-access-tokens) on NPMJS.com to automatically publish the release.

+    - This Action is currently setup to run using GitHub Workflows.
+To learn how to manually run a workflow, [checkout this link](https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow).

 - To skip CI, add `skip ci` to commit message.
-- To skip release, add `skip release` to commit message.

 ## Helpful Commands